Best Practices for Online Teaching

 Preparing for Students

-• Complete eLearn Essentials training if you’re new to online teaching.
+• Complete eLearn Essential training if you’re new to online teaching.

-• Add content to course from the model course or approved shell.
+• Add content to the course from the model course or approved shell.

-• Review all course materials and links from a student view.
+• Review all course materials and links from a student's view.
 Fix or remove broken links.

 • Add your contact info and personalize your course.